How much do you know about funding platforms?

 📍 Project Information

-- Caballos—Winner of the Prime Minister’s Award!
-The ultimate, multifunctional, and comfortable T-shirt!
-Super-Cooling T-Shirt
+- Caballos—Winner of the Prime Minister's Award!
+The ultimate, comfortable, and multifunctional T-shirt!
+Super-Cooling T-Shirt (内閣総理大臣賞受賞技術カバロス!多機能で快適な究極の一枚!超冷却Tシャツ)

 - As of July 7, 13,210,560 yen (approximately 120.56 million KRW) has been raised, with 1,596 supporters participating.

 As the years go by, the summer heat seems to get more intense.
 These days, I find myself reaching for nothing but foods that help cool me down, like ice, ice cream, and cold noodles.
-That’s why this project really stood out to me in today’s rankings.
+That’s why this project really caught my eye in today’s rankings.

 The reward was a cooling T-shirt.
 I guess I wasn't the only one who thought so.
-As soon as the project launched, a single T-shirt shot to the top of the daily rankings, and the entire stock sold out.
-Its main selling point is that it uses high-cooling-effect fabric, allowing you to comfortably get through the summer when extreme heat is expected.
-The maker conducted an experiment where the surface temperature dropped by 15 degrees just 30 seconds after placing a hand on the T-shirt’s fabric.
-I suspect this experiment is what won over the hearts of supporters exhausted by the heat.
+As soon as the project launched, a single T-shirt design shot to the top of the daily rankings, and the entire stock sold out.
+The main advantage is that it uses high-cooling-effect fabric, allowing you to comfortably get through the summer when extreme heat is expected.
+The maker conducted an experiment where the surface temperature dropped by 15 degrees just 30 seconds after placing a hand on the T-shirt material.
+I suspect this experiment really resonated with supporters who were exhausted by the heat.

 Through project collaboration, imagination becomes reality

-Most of the rewards for projects that made it into the top 10 on Makuake were durable goods such as tech gadgets and fashion items.
+Most of the rewards for projects that made it into the top 10 on Makuake were semi-durable products such as tech gadgets and fashion items.
 Wadiz, character merchandise, beauty products, and e-books were popular in the first half of this year (based on funding amounts raised in the first half of 2023).

 I had no idea the trends in the Japanese and Korean crowdfunding markets were so different!